balthisar/tidy/README.md

 - **JSDTidyFramework** is used by most of the other targets, and is the interface to the LibTidy library.

+- **JSDNuVFramework** is used to host the Java Runtime Environment and the Nu HTML Checker’s JAR, and provides checking services to _Balthisar Tidy_.

 - **libtidy-balthisar.dylib** will build a dynamic library that JSDTidyFramework will use.
 Although the implementation as a dylib helps reduce code redundancy